Guokr1991/zhucc123.github.io/_pages/cv.md

 Work experience
 ======
-* May 2017: SonoScape Medical Corp
+* May 2017 ~ May 2020: SonoScape Medical Corp
   * System Engineer
   * Duties includes: Updates and improvements to Doppler releated project

-* May 2020: Hisense Medical Corp
+* May 2020 ~ now: Hisense Medical Corp
   * System Engineer
   * Project Leader
   * Duties included: Lead to Updates and improvements of Doppler releated project